vesparny/statty/README.md

 ## The problem

-Most of the time I see colleagues of mine starting React projects setting up Redux + a bunch of middlewares and store enhancers by default, regardless of the project nature.
+Most of the time, I see colleagues starting React projects setting up Redux + a bunch of middlewares and store enhancers by default, regardless of the project nature.

-Despite Redux is awesome, [it's not always needed](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) and it may slow down the process of onboarding new developers, especially if they are new to React and its ecosystem (I often saw colleagues being stuck for hours trying to understand what was the proper way to submit a simple form).
+Despite Redux being awesome, [it's not always needed](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) and it may slow down the process of onboarding new developers, especially if they are new to the React ecosystem (I have often seen colleagues being stuck for hours trying to understand what was the proper way to submit a simple form).

 React already comes with a built-in state management mechanism, and the way to change state is called `setState()`.
 Local component state is just fine in most of the cases.

 In real world apps we often have app state, and sometimes it becomes annoying to pass it down the entire component tree, along with callbacks to update it, via props.

-## This solution
+## The solution

-`Statty` is meant to be used to manage app-wide state and you can think of it as a simpliefied version of Redux.
+`Statty` is meant to manage app-wide states and can be thought of as a simplified version of Redux.

 It [safely](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) leverages context to expose application state to children, along with a function to update it when needed.